secure411dotorg/rpzone/README.md

 ***

-FIXME: what ports need to be open for IXFR and nsupdate
+Port 53 TCP needs to be open for IXFR. allow-query must include slaves because they will send an SOA query.